k2view-academy/K2View-Academy/academy/Training_Level_1/01_Fabric_Introduction/1_3a_Installation_Process.md

 Keep in mind that the minimal requirement necessary to install Fabric for development/training purposes are as follow:
 * Memory requirements
-+ Memory usage	8GB minimum, 16GB recommended
+   * Memory usage	8GB minimum, 16GB recommended

+* Storage requirements
-+ Disk space	30GB
+   * Disk space - 30GB

 * Operating System
-+ Windows 10
+   * Windows 10

 * Additional Software (optional - needed in order to run cqlsh on Cassandra)
-+ Python 2.7
+   * Python 2.7

 Please open a training request ticket by clicking [here](https:\\www.k2view.com) and our technical team will send you an email with the instructions corresponding to the option you chose.